Breaking the Cycle of Passive Aggressive Business Cultures

 The DNA of Competition:

 The DNA of the company determines how resources are allocated, prioritized, rationalized, and leveraged.
-The competitive competencies of corporate learning, agility, innovation, and dynamic analysis requires a corporate infrastructure that integrates culture, strategy, and human action.
-When these three pieces are not aligned with a focus on the external environment, but instead focus on the internal environment to protect current positioning and mitigate perceived risks, the company loses its competitive edge.
+The competitive competencies of corporate learning, agility, innovation, and dynamic analysis require a corporate infrastructure.
+This infrastructure integrates culture, strategy, and human action.
+When these three pieces do not focus on the external environment, the company loses its competitive edge.
+Instead, they focus on the internal environment.
+This focus aims to protect current positioning and mitigate perceived risks.

 Corporate Culture: